-As we explain in our article about Apple's decision to ditch Intel and start using its own processors inside Macs - known as Apple Silcon - this version of macOS will be the first version that can run on the new Apple Silicon Macs (sometimes described as ARM Macs).
-As a result developers testing macOS can actually get a special Mac mini that uses an A12Z chip as found in the iPad Pro.
+As we explain in our article about Apple's decision to ditch Intel and start using its own processors inside Macs - known as Apple Silicone or the M1 - this version of macOS is the first version that can run on the new Apple Silicon Macs (sometimes described as ARM Macs).
 One of the biggest impacts of this transition will be that you will be able to run iOS apps on future Macs that use these new Apple Silicon chips.

-It is, according to Apple: "The biggest design upgrade since the introduction of Mac OS X".
+Big Sur is, according to Apple, "The biggest design upgrade since the introduction of Mac OS X".
 That strikes us as a big claim, given the changes that came with OS X Yosemite in 2014, when the original Aqua interface took on a flatter, more modern look.
 We're sceptical that this is the biggest design change - perhaps Apple has a short memory.

-Apple says that design elements will be familiar and similar to iOS, which was the overall message of the transition in 2014 - which was itself based on changes that had played out in iOS 7.
-In the WWDC presentation Apple showed off the icons representing the apps (as seen in the Dock), indicating that they have have been redesigned (where appropriate) to be more consistent with the icons seen on the other Apple products.
-But just in case you think that Apple will have changed your beloved icons too much, fear not, the company says they will retain their "Mac personality".
+Apple says that design elements should seem familiar and similar to iOS, which was the overall message of the transition in 2014 - itself based on changes that had played out in iOS 7.
+In the 2020 WWDC presentation, Apple showed off the icons representing the apps (as seen in the Dock), indicating that they have have been redesigned (where appropriate) to be more consistent with the icons seen on the other Apple products.
+But just in case you think that Apple has changed your beloved icons too much, fear not, the company says they will retain their "Mac personality".

-The changes don't stop with the icons in the dock, you'll also see full-height sidebars and changes to the toolbar in apps, which Apple says will give apps a cleaner look.
+The changes don't stop with the icons in the dock, you'll also find full-height sidebars and changes to the toolbar in apps, which Apple says gives apps a cleaner look.

 Control Centre for Mac

 This was actually one of our most desired changes for macOS.
-The Control Centre makes it super easy to control our iPhones and iPad and bringing similar functionality to the Mac will be welcome.
+The Control Centre makes it super easy to control our iPhones and iPads, and bringing similar functionality to the Mac is unquestionably welcome.

-You'll be able to customise Control Centre - which will live in the menu bar - and take advantage of quick access to popular controls such as Wi-Fi and Bluetooth settings, playing music, controlling Dark Mode and more.
+You're able to customise Control Centre - which lives in the menu bar - and take advantage of quick access to popular controls, such as Wi-Fi and Bluetooth settings, music playback, access to Dark Mode and more.

 Here's what you need to know about using Control Centre on the Mac.

-Notification Centre is also getting some attention.
-It will bring more interactive notifications and redesigned widgets.
-You'll be able to see all your notifications and widgets together, with Notifications grouped by app and many interactive.
-So you could play a podcast episode straight from the Notification itself.
+Notification Centre has also received some attention.
+It brings more interactive notifications and redesigned widgets.
+You're able to see all your notifications and widgets together, with Notifications grouped by app and many interactive.
+In theory, you can now play a podcast episode straight from the Notification Centre itself.

-Widgets will be available in a choice of three sizes so you can pick the one that suits you.
+Widgets are also available in a choice of three sizes so you can pick the one that suits you.
 Read more about how to use widgets on the Mac here.

 New & Updated Apps In Big Sur

-As usual, Apple is taking the operating system upgrade as an oppportunity to update some Mac apps.
+As usual, Apple is taking this operating system upgrade as an opportunity to update its native Mac apps.

-In recent years Apple has been moving apps over to the Mac from iPadOS using Catalyst, its set of frameworks that makes transitioning apps easy.
+In recent years Apple has been moving apps over to the Mac from iPadOS using Catalyst; its set of frameworks that makes transitioning apps easier.
 Thanks to Catalyst, in Catalina we gained Music, Podcasts and TV apps.
-This time Safari, Messages, and Maps are getting the Catalyst treatment.
+This time Safari, Messages and Maps have all received the Catalyst treatment.
 We'll run through each below.

-It's not just the interface that's getting a big redesign.
-Apple says Safari is getting its biggest update since Safari launched in 2003.
+It's not just the interface that's undergone a big redesign.
+Apple says Safari has received its biggest update since the web browser launched, back in 2003.

-That update's not just about the design.
-Safari is already fast, and according to Apple it's going to get even faster.
+This refresh isn't just about design, though.
+Safari is already fast, and according to Apple it's now 1.9x more responsive, running on Apple Silicon-powered Macs.
 The company claims that Safari loads frequently visited sites an average of 50 percent faster than Chrome.

-There are a number of design changes coming to Safari, but perhaps one of the biggest changes will be the ability to customize your new start page.
-You'll be able to choose a background image (which could be your own photograph) and add sections like Reading List, Favourites, iCloud Tabs and Siri Suggestions so they can be easily accessed.
+There are a number of design changes gracing this new Safari, but perhaps one of the biggest is the ability to customize your start page.
+You're able to choose a background image (which can be your own photograph) and add sections like Reading List, Favourites, iCloud Tabs and Siri Suggestions, so they can be easily accessed.

-Tabs are also being redesigned, you'll be able to see more tabs onscreen and they will display favicons by default.
-But to make it easy to identify open tabs you'll be able to see a quick preview of a page by simply hovering over the tab.
+Tabs have also been redesigned, you're able to see more tabs onscreen and they now display favicons by default.
+But to make it easy to identify open tabs you're also able to see a quick preview of a page by simply hovering over the tab.
 One of our Wishlist requests was that Pinned Tabs would get their own bar as ours take up so much room that we don't have enough space for tabs.
-This should be a more space-efficient design.
+What Apple has implemented seems to be a more space-efficient design.

-And built-in translation - Safari's ability to translate entire webpages into your own language (from seven languages) - will make navigating the web much easier if you frequently find yourself on webpages in other languages.
-We love that this will mean it's no longer necessary to pop over to Google Translate to find out what a page says.
-Apple say you will be able to click on the translate option to see it in your own language - and it will translate in real time even if text on the page is updated.
-There will also be a handy translation feature coming to Safari.
+Safari's ability to translate entire webpages into your own language (from seven languages) - should make navigating the web much easier, if you frequently find yourself on webpages in other languages.
+We love that it's no longer necessary to pop over to Google Translate to find out what a page says.
+Apple says you're able to click on the translate option to see it in your own language - and it translates in real-time - even if text on the page is updated.
 Read about how to translate webpages here.

-Big Sur will also bring 4K YouTube to the Mac - as long as you use Safari.
-Previously, Apple didn't support vp9, the video codec Google uses for 4K video - but it appears to have had a change of mind.
+Big Sur also brings 4K YouTube to the Mac (as long as you use Safari).
+Previously, Apple didn't support vp9, the video codec Google uses for 4K video - but it appears to have had a change of heart.

-Extensions are also getting some attention in Big Sur and they will get their own section in the Mac App Store.
+Extensions have also received some attention in Big Sur and get their own section in the Mac App Store.

-And, with privacy and security in mind, users will be able to choose when and which websites a Safari extension can work with.
+With privacy and security in mind, users are able to choose when and which websites a Safari extension can work with, too.

-Continuing the privacy theme you will be able to see a Privacy Report for each website you visit.
-You'll also see a new weekly Privacy Report on your start page that will show what Safari has been protecting you from while browsing.
+Continuing the privacy theme you're able to see a Privacy Report for each website you visit, alongside a new weekly Privacy Report on your start page that shows what Safari has been protecting you from while you've been browsing.

-One other privacy-first feature is a new data breach password monitoring feature that should mean your password information is never revealed - and if it is Apple will let you know and help you upgrade them.
+One other privacy-first feature is a new data breach password monitoring utility that should ensure your password information is never revealed - and if it is, Apple lets you know and help to update them with you.

 - The ability to Pin conversations that you want to keep at the top of the window (similar to how we can currently Pin Notes to the top of the screen)